Also known as:

 Education and training

-To become a business machine mechanic you usually need to complete an apprenticeship.
-The business equipment tradesperson apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.
+To become a business machine mechanic you usually need to undertake a business equipment technician apprenticeship.
+The apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships